MicrobiologyETHZ/mbarq/docs/analysis.md

 # Analyze

-## Identify differentially abundant genes between the control (the inoculum) and treatment conditons with `mbarq analyze`
+## Identify differentially abundant genes between the control (the inoculum) and treatment conditions with `mbarq analyze`

 ### Input/Output Files